Hobo with a Shotgun: Home media

 The film received its Australian premiere on the opening night of the Sydney Film Festival on June 8, 2011.
-It was later released on DVD and Blu-ray Disc in the United States on July 5, 2011 and in the UK on July 15, 2011.
+It was later released on DVD and Blu-ray Disc in the United States on July 5, 2011, and in the UK on July 15, 2011.

 Reception

 Reviews of the film upon its release were generally mixed-to-positive, and it currently holds a 66% approval rating out of 119 reviews on the review aggregate website Rotten Tomatoes with an average rating of 5.7 out of 10 and with the consensus being, "It certainly isn't subtle – or even terribly smart – but as a gleefully gory homage to low-budget exploitation thrillers, Hobo with a Shotgun packs plenty of firepower."
+Metacritic, which uses a weighted average, assigned the film a score of 55 out of 100, based on 22 critics, indicating "mixed or average" reviews.
 In his review for National Public Radio, Scott Tobias wrote "There's something pure about the crude pleasures of Hobo with a Shotgun, a pre-fab cult film that aspires to nothing more (or less) than the red-meat feeding of a feral midnight-movie audience", and that the film is "just raw sensation, built on a series of shocks that keep topping themselves for cartoonish grotesquerie".
 Writing in Film Journal International, Maitland McDonagh described the film as "a pitch-perfect recreation of the brutal, low-budget crime films of the 70s, which is simultaneously the best and the worst thing about it".
 In his negative review of the film Ty Burr wrote in The Boston Globe that although it "revels in the trash aesthetic of ’70s trash cinema, from its over-saturated colors to its intentionally bad acting", the film "illustrates a modern B-movie principle: If you set out to parody junk, you will more than likely end up with junk".

 In 2023, Barry Hertz of The Globe and Mail named the film as one of the 23 best Canadian comedy films ever made.